Jamaica Villa Vacation Rentals In Ocho Rios

-Villa Serenity is one of Ocho Rios’ finest exclusive villas.
-It’s a magnificent upscale property that feels like a resort in itself and has an incredible assortment of services and amenities available with their all-inclusive deal.
+Villa Serenity is one of Ocho Rios’ most OK exclusive Jamaica Villa.
+It’s a magnificent upscale property that feels like a resort in itself and has an incredible assortment of services and amenities available with their all-inclusive option.

-The house itself is exceptionally beautiful.
-There are a kid’s game table and other amenities for children, a pool table and a private bar.
-Outside on the manicured grounds, there’s a large pool with a lovely deck where you can eat whichever meals you choose to take outside.
+Outside on the manicured grounds, there’s a large pool with a lovely deck where you can eat whichever meals you choose to take out.

 Just around the corner, a two-minute walk from the front door, there’s a private beach where you can soak up the sun or lounge in the shade without navigating through crowds of tourists.

-There’s also a majestic river that flows right out to sea next to the beach.
-It’s not quite property by the sea, but it might as well be, with everything Villa Serenity offers (which includes the ocean view of a beach-front property).
+A majestic river also flows right out to sea next to the beach.
+It’s not quite property by the sea, but it might as well be, with everything Villa Serenity offers (including the ocean view of a beach-front property).

-If you’re looking for night-life, attractions, local eateries or local or international markets, your chauffeur is available for up to ten hours a day to take you wherever you need to go.
+Suppose you’re looking for nightlife, attractions, local eateries, or local or international markets.
+In that case, your chauffeur is available for up to ten hours a day to take you wherever you need to go.
 It takes less than ten minutes to get downtown where the action is.

-When we got to the villa, the staff welcomed us warmly and offered mannish water soup and escovitch fish (We provided our menu choice prior to our arrival).
+When we got to the Villa, the staff welcomed us warmly and offered mannish water soup and escovitch fish (We provided our menu choice before our arrival).

 Some of our menu choices included jerk chicken, stew peas, fried chicken, jerk pork, curry lobster, lobster tails, grilled shrimp, escovitch fish, pork chops, steak tips, and parmesan chicken.
-As sides, we were offered choices like potatoes, seasoned rice, curry rice, past,a and linguine.
+As for sides, we were offered choices like potatoes, seasoned rice, curry rice, past, and linguine.

 Beaches of Ocho Rios

-No matter where you stay, you have to see some of the beaches in Ocho Rios, which are some of the best in Jamaica.
+No matter where you stay, you have to see some of the beaches in Ocho Rios, some of the best in Jamaica.
 Many are just a short walk from Villa Serenity.

 Bamboo Beach Club

-Bamboo Beach Club is famous among cruise ship, hotel and villa guests, as it’s only a three-minute drive away.
-It’s full-service, so you get amazing food, a beach bar, massage tables, health drinks, lounge chairs, a VIP area, music, and lively dancing.
+Bamboo Beach Club is famous among cruise ship, hotel, and villa guests, as it’s only a three-minute drive away.
+It’s full-service, so you get fantastic food, a beach bar, massage tables, health drinks, lounge chairs, a VIP area, music, and lively dancing.